PseudoMortus/PhilanthroPoints/README.md

 # PhilanthroPoints

 A Web App to help those wanting to do a strictly points based non-profit serve their community with ease.
 Based on the ideas & creation of Ms. Benita Webber, and her non-profit Birthday Connections.
+This is the secondary source, so updates and issues may be delayed being presented here.
+The main source can be found at https://git.pseudoservices.com/PseudoMortus/PhilanthroPoints, where I host my own Repo Instance.